DrGloo/GlobalDataService/README.md

 The service includes robust error handling:
 - Automatic retries for DataStore operations
 - Graceful handling of callback errors
-- Fallback mechanisms for stock generation
+- Fallback mechanisms for data generation
 - Validation of all input parameters
 - Comprehensive logging for debugging